jjvanzon/Circular-Language-Spec/constructs-drafts/symbol-language-2004.md

 Procedures are much like types.
 They can hold objects too.
 If you want the state of an object to persist for multiple procedure calls, you can make the procedure object a *Procedure Static*.

-A procedure static object does give every object of its type its own procedure static object.
+A procedure static object might give every object of its type its own procedure static object.

 By making a procedure’s object both Procedure Static *and* Type Static, the procedure object is the same for every call to every object of the type.